Court of Disputed Returns (Australia): Dual citizenship eligibility questions

-In July 2017 Senator Ludlam resigned as having dual Australian and New Zealand citizenship.
-4 days later Senator Waters also resigned as result of having dual citizenship.
+In July 2017 Senator Scott Ludlam resigned as having dual Australian and New Zealand citizenship.
+Four days later Senator Larissa Waters also resigned as result of having dual citizenship.
 In the following weeks questions about other members of Parliament were raised.
 On 8 August the Senate referred the question of the eligibility of Ludlam, Waters and Canavan to the Court of Disputed Returns.
 On 9 August Roberts was also referred.
 On 4 September MP Barnaby Joyce and senators Nash and Xenophon were also referred.
-The cases was heard by the Full Court over three days from 10 October, and the judgment handed down on 27 October 2017.
+The cases were heard by the Full Court over three days from 10 October, and the judgment handed down on 27 October 2017.
 In a joint judgment the High Court followed the reasoning of the majority in Sykes v Cleary.
 Having decided that the fact of citizenship was disqualifying, regardless of whether the person knew of the citizenship or took any voluntary act, it followed that each of Joyce, Ludlam, Nash, Roberts and Waters had been ineligible to be elected.
 Under Italian law Canavan was not a citizen of Italy and was therefore eligible to be elected.
 Xenophon, as a British overseas citizen, did not have the right to enter or reside in the United Kingdom and so neither a citizen nor entitled to the rights and privileges of a citizen of the United Kingdom.